syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 >  _Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also._

 The following code example illustrates the dynamic object data creation.

+{% highlight C# %}

 [C#]